icme/cme193/web/jupyter.md

 jupyter notebook
 ```

 This should launch a notebook server on your computer, and open a tab on your browser.
+You can then navigate to the folder holding the notebook you'd like to run.
+Alternatively, you first navigate to the folder you want to be in, then launch the notebook server.

 **Note** You can launch Jupyter from the Anaconda launcher.
 This may work, but I advise that you don't rely on the launcher and instead do it from a terminal.